 - Most victims have already reached adulthood.
 The average age of a pedestrian killed in an accident is now 48 years old.
-The demographic groups with the most pedestrian fatalities include individuals 50 and over, with those over 75 at the greatest risk.
+The demographic groups with the most pedestrian fatalities include individuals 50 and over, with those over 75 at the most significant risk.

 - Males constitute the most common victims.
-More than two-thirds of the individuals killed in fatal pedestrian accidents are men.
+For example, more than two-thirds of the individuals killed in fatal pedestrian accidents are men.

 - Black men suffer injuries more frequently than white men.
-Black pedestrians are 50 percent more likely to die in a pedestrian accident than white pedestrians.
+For example, black pedestrians are 50 percent more likely to die in a pedestrian accident than white pedestrians.

 - Alcohol plays a role in nearly half of all pedestrian accidents.

 - Most victims come from the lower socioeconomic brackets.
-Individuals earning less than $41,000 a year face a higher chance of sustaining injuries in pedestrian accidents, likely due to the lack of motorized transportation and the tendency of lower-income neighborhoods to have high traffic.
+For example, individuals earning less than $41,000 a year face a higher chance of sustaining injuries in pedestrian accidents, likely due to the lack of motorized transportation and the tendency of lower-income neighborhoods to have high traffic.

 - Most victims sustain injuries while crossing outside of an intersection at night.
-Most fatal pedestrian accidents occur in hours of darkness and in poorly lit, non-intersection areas of the roadway, where drivers may not see people crossing the roadway or expect to see pedestrians crossing.
+Most fatal pedestrian accidents occur in hours of darkness and poorly lit, non-intersection areas of the roadway, where drivers may not see people crossing the roadway or expect pedestrians to cross.

 - Most accidents occur in busy areas.
-Urban areas serve as the site of about eight out of every 10 pedestrian accidents, generally because of more traffic and more opportunity for collisions.
+For example, urban areas serve as the site of about eight out of every ten pedestrian accidents, generally because of more traffic and more opportunity for collisions.

 We should note that, despite the notable trends in pedestrian accidents listed above, people of all ages, races, and walks of life suffer injuries and die in pedestrian accidents.
-Drivers have a responsibility to watch out for pedestrians on any road, regardless of the characteristics of the pedestrian.
+Therefore, drivers have a responsibility to watch out for pedestrians on any road, regardless of the pedestrian’s characteristics.

 What Causes Pedestrian Accidents?